-The Bureau of Justice Assistance's (BJA’s) State and Local Anti-Terrorism Training (SLATT) Program addresses how to prevent terrorism, targeted violence, and hate crimes by providing no-cost and role-based training, resources, and technical assistance to state, local, tribal, and territorial law enforcement officers and agencies.
-BJA believes that by working together, law enforcement and community partners can serve as the frontline of defense, and BJA is committed to supporting this partnership within the framework of the Constitution.
+The SLATT Program addresses the prevention of terrorism, targeted violence, and hate crimes by providing no-cost and role-based training, resources, and technical assistance to state, local, tribal, territorial (SLTT), and federal law enforcement officers and criminal justice agencies.
+BJA believes that by working together, law enforcement and community partners serve as the front line of defense, and BJA is committed to supporting this partnership within the framework of the Constitution.

-The SLATT Program offers a suite of no-cost, onsite, virtual, and eLearning training courses to prepare state, local, tribal, and territorial law enforcement officers to identify, interdict, prevent, and respond to acts and threats of terrorism, targeted violence, and hate crimes.
-By focusing on the importance of collaboration, community trust, cultural diversity, and law enforcement accountability—the program provides law enforcement personnel and key community partners with an understanding of the threat environment and the available resources required to counter threats within their communities.
-The SLATT Program offers the following four research and evidence-based courses:
+The SLATT Program offers a suite of no-cost, on-site, virtual, and eLearning training courses to prepare SLTT law enforcement officers and criminal justice practitioners to ethically identify, investigate, prevent, and respond to acts of terrorism, targeted violence, and hate crimes.
+By focusing on the importance of collaboration, community trust, cultural diversity, and accountability, SLATT’s research and evidence-based program provides law enforcement, criminal justice personnel, and key community partners with an understanding of the threat environment and the available resources required to safeguard our communities.

-PROTECT (Prevent and Respond: Officer Training to Effectively Counter Terrorism) – Designed for patrol and frontline officers to foster an effective law enforcement response to threats while protecting the constitutional rights and civil liberties of all citizens.
-Provides a comprehensive overview of the threat environment to facilitate community awareness and participation in identifying and reporting suspicious activity.
+Patrol Officers/Line Personnel: Foster effective law enforcement responses to threats while protecting the constitutional rights and civil liberties of all citizens.
+Provide a comprehensive overview of the threat environment to facilitate community awareness and participation in identifying and reporting suspicious activity.

 Investigators/Analysts: Improve threat detection, analysis, and information-sharing processes while safeguarding privacy and civil liberties.

-- Webinars address evolving threats from terrorism, targeted violence, and hate crimes by keeping the frontline in the know about current trends, legal considerations, resources, and evidence-based best practices.
+The SLATT Program offers webinars that address evolving threats related to terrorism, targeted violence, and hate crimes.
+These webinars keep frontline personnel in the know regarding current trends, legal considerations, resources, and evidence-based best practices.

-- Technical assistance for law enforcement agencies that require customized support to address specific training needs ranges from consultation, to specialized training development, to supporting larger strategic initiatives consistent with the SLATT Program’s mission.
+The SLATT Program offers technical assistance to criminal justice agencies that require customized support to address specific training needs.
+Technical assistance includes consultation, specialized training development, and support for larger strategic initiatives consistent with SLATT’s mission.